mlcommons/ck/README.md

  $ ck run program:cbench-automotive-susan

+You will be asked a few questions and for now you can just press Enter to select the default choices.

 Compiling and running such benchmarks on Windows or Android, autotuning or crowdtuning them (performance, energy, accuracy, size, etc), adding more data sets, applying machine learning to predict optimizations,